 Since we were beginning the trail at around 4:30 pm the security guard at the city walls gate asked us for the entrance fee.

-So, we paid, walked through the turnstile gates, and began climbing the stone steps up the 14th-century stone fortifications.
+So, we paid the 8 euros, walked through the turnstile gates, and began climbing the stone steps up the 14th-century stone fortifications.
 Along the way, there were plenty of places to stop and enjoy breathtaking views over the Old City.

 While it wasn't necessary to walk all the way up to the Castle of San Giovanni, we decided to anyway as this was the first time we had walked the walls.
 Then we descended back towards the city walls shortcut.

 At first, this is slightly difficult to find.
-But, what you want to look for is the large opening in the stone wall in the area just below San Giovanni castle.
+But, what you want to look for is the large opening, or "window", in the stone wall in the area just below San Giovanni Castle.

 So, we continued down the wooden fixed ladder and followed the beautiful hiking trail passing the small catholic church named Chapel of St Ivan to our right (marked as Sveti Juraj on Google Maps).